🧠Why Every Company Needs an Internal Tools Builder

 They typically:

-It's not about technical depth — it's about pattern recognition, empathy, and iteration.
+It's not about technical depth first.
+It's about agency, pattern recognition, empathy, and iteration.

 How It Builds on RevOps